la2050/archive/_projects/2016/nous-tous-a-gallery-for-all-of-us.md

   production samples.
 The LA2050 grant will be put to great use in allowing us to focus more directly on concept and execution by removing some of the financial barriers to campaign success.
+Please explain how you will define and measure success for your project.​: >- Our success will be measure by the number of artists we are able to create programs for, the depth and duration of the program run, and the sales revenue we help them generate through customer engagement and wholesale distribution.

+  The first part of our platform requires that we constantly meet with and appraise talented creatives in a variety of fields.
+Then we must select who to collaborate with based on shared vision and goals.
+After creating programs that we have confidence in and executing them we will have to measure our investment against real business metrics to determine success resulting not only a profit and loss statement but an appraisal of accountability to the values and objectives we began with.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/nous-tous-a-gallery-for-all-of-us/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2520459835741-team91.JPG
 organization_name: Citizens Of Culture